 In A Nutshell

 My recommendation for the best portable LED worklight is the Maxxeon Workstar.
 I just used this light to change a car tire in the dark, and the solid floodlight beam really helped.
-I don’t think there’s a portable floodlight that can rival the brightness and beam quality of this light.
+I haven’t found a portable floodlight that can rival the brightness and beam quality of this light.
 It shines with 270 lumens on its high setting, and 90 lumens on its low setting.
-It has a fresnel-like lens that creates a floodlight beam with no shadows or rings.
-As for runtimes, the light lasts two hours on high, and eight hours on low.
-The neck of the light rotates 360-degrees and the head also tilts 180 degrees.
-I wish it didn’t have a tacky, faux carbon fiber finish — a quality light shouldn’t pretend to be something it’s not.

-The body of the Maxxeon Workstar is very durable, and it has two embedded neodymium rare-earth magnets, allow you to attach the light to metallic objects.
+The body of the Maxxeon Workstar feels very durable, and it has two embedded neodymium rare-earth magnets, allow you to attach the light to metallic objects.
 It also has a standard camera tripod socket in the base — very handy.
+I don’t care for the faux carbon fiber finish — it isn’t worthy of this work light.

 Festool Work Light

-The Festool LED Work Lamp is made in Germany by Festool, and as you might expect, this company with a good reputation for built quality.
+The Festool LED Work Lamp is made in Germany by Festool, which has a good reputation for built quality.
 The Festool Work Lamp is designed to illuminate a 170-degree work area with even light.
 This expensive ($175) light has a ruggedized body, and an array of six 3 watt LEDs which produce a clear, white light.
 It is powered by a lithium-ion battery, and shines for 90 minutes on high, and 4 hours on low.
 Unfortunately, I could not find a lumen rating for this light published anywhere.
 However, owners rave around its brightness and its ruggedness, so if you can afford this light it might be worth it.

 Milwaukee LED Work Light